IgniteUI/indigo-design-docfx/en/components/tooltip.md

 ## Usage

 When displaying Tooltip for a given element it is important how the tooltip is positioned.
-In most cases both element should be centrally aligned in relation to each other.
+In most cases, both elements should be centrally aligned in relation to each other.
 The only exception is when such an alignment would cause part of the Tooltip to be cut out, then the positioning should be such that the whole Tooltip fits in the visible area.

 | Do                                                                               | Don't                                                                                |
 | -------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------ |
 | <img class="responsive-img" src="../images/tooltip_do1.png" srcset="../images/tooltip_do1@2x.png 2x" /> | <img class="responsive-img" src="../images/tooltip_dont1.png" srcset="../images/tooltip_dont1@2x.png 2x" /> |
 | <img class="responsive-img" src="../images/tooltip_do2.png" srcset="../images/tooltip_do2@2x.png 2x" /> | <img class="responsive-img" src="../images/tooltip_dont2.png" srcset="../images/tooltip_dont2@2x.png 2x" /> |

-## Code Generation

-> [!WARNING]
-> Triggering `Detach from Symbol` on an instance of the Tooltip in your design is very likely to result in loss of code generation capability for the Tooltip.

-## Additional Resources

 Our community is active and always welcoming to new ideas.